The ‘Big Lie’. Is it EVER okay to invoke comparison to the Nazis? Dare we learn from the past?

 In previous posts I have talked about coming home to those values, and looked at the respect for law and order, truth, honesty as shared values.
 Today I have looked at the following, what I believe, is a core American Value.

-We value in general a certain decency, a certain dignity, a decorum, certain standards, and civility.
-We value respect for the dignity and the rights of individuals.
 Ideally of all individuals.
 Of all races, colors, genders, creeds, nationalities, it is in our DNA to do so.
 We believe that individuals have intrinsic worth as human beings.
 We believe in a certain willingness to respectfully listen to one another.
 It also means a respect for certain traditional norms and standards.
 We don’t really value, in the long run, public servants or leaders who speak like street toughs and ‘hooligans’, who are ill mannered, ill tempered, crude.
 Although some may tolerate it to achieve other goals, I can’t really believe that taunts, slurs, insults, and ridicule are what Americans genuinely wish to see, to show their children, and to emulate in our leaders.

 Donald Trump famously answered his first ever political debate question by arguing that there was “too much political correctness” in our society, and that it was to our detriment.